- Home

 How it is given

-Your treatment will usually start within a couple of weeks of this appointment.
+You will have a separate planning session so the radiation therapy team can work out the best position for your body during treatment.
+Your treatment will usually start a couple of weeks after a planning session.
 During each treatment session, you will lie on a table under the radiation machine.
-Once you are in the correct position, the machine will rotate around you to deliver radiation to the area containing the cancer.
-The entire process can take 10–20 minutes, but the treatment itself takes only a few minutes.
+Once you are in the correct position, the machine will rotate around you to deliver radiation to the area with the cancer.
+The process can take 10–20 minutes, but the treatment itself takes only a few minutes.

 Your treatment plan